tryvium-travels/golang-cache-adapters/README.md

 # Usage

 The `CacheAdapter` interface offers 2 main ways to access a cache: `Get` and `Set` methods.
-You can also use `InTransaction` function when you need to perform multiple operations in the same session.

 You can use `Delete` and `SetTTL` functions as well.
 For more info, check the docs.